htcondor/htcondor/docs/classad-attributes/daemon-master-classad-attributes.rst

 :classad-attribute:`LinuxCapabilities`
     A hexidecimal formatted string that holds all set effective linux capabilities bit mask.
+This hex string can be decoded using ``capsh``.
     Only exists if running on a Linux OS.

 :classad-attribute:`Machine`
     A string with the machine's fully qualified host name.